Toddlers are, by nature, a finicky bunch. Their moods and whims can change on a dime.

 When toddler constipation is a problem, you can try one of these remedies:

 Diet.
 To soften the stools and make them easier to pass, increase the amount of non-dairy fluid and fiber your child gets each day.
 High-fiber foods include fruits and fruit juices that contain sorbitol (prune, mango, pear), vegetables (broccoli, peas), beans, and whole-grain breads and cereals.
 Limit foods that can increase constipation, such as fatty foods that are low in fiber.
 Limit milk to 16 ounces per day.

 Exercise.
 Make sure your toddler gets out to play for at least 30 to 60 minutes a day.
 Moving the body keeps the bowels moving, too.

 Improve bowel habits.
-Encourage your child to use the bathroom at regular times during the day, especially after meals and whenever he or she feels the urge to go.
+Encourage your child to use the bathroom at regular times during the day, especially after meals and whenever they feel the urge to go.
 Let your toddler sit for at least 10 minutes at a time.
-Put a small stool under your child's feet -- the leverage will help him push.
+Put a small stool under your child's feet -- the leverage will help them push.
 Reward your toddler for using the toilet with a special story or a sticker so it becomes a positive experience.

 Medicine.
 Your health care provider may recommend medication to treat your toddler's constipation.
 You may also need to discuss stopping or changing a medication your child is taking, if that is causing the constipation.